-To this purpose, the Consultation Report considers the existing IOSCO work; members' regulatory approaches to DEPs; and other international standards and guidance to identify potential issues and gaps, with a caveat that there is currently no global standard on how regulators and other stakeholders should consider addressing any challenges that may stem from the increased use of DEPs by market intermediaries.
+To this purpose, the Final Report for Digital Engagement Practices (Final Report) considers the existing IOSCO work; members' regulatory approaches to DEPs; and other international standards and guidance to identify potential issues and gaps, with a caveat that there is currently no global standard on how regulators and other stakeholders should consider addressing any challenges that may stem from the increased use of DEPs by market intermediaries.

-See CFA Institute, "Fun and Games Investment Gamification and Implications For Capital Markets", p.1., November 2022, available at: https://rpc.cfainstitute.org/en/research/reports/2022/investment-qamification-implications
+&lt;sup>1 See CFA Institute, "Fun and Games Investment Gamification and Implications For Capital Markets", p.1., November 2022, available at: https://rpc.cfainstitute.org/en/research/reports/2022/investment-gamification-implications

-A number of jurisdictions are in the process of considering their regulatory approach to the use of DEPs by market intermediaries.
+&lt;sup>2 A number of jurisdictions are in the process of considering their regulatory approach to the use of DEPs by market intermediaries.
 However, there is currently limited guidance on the regulation of DEPs and regulators are considering how existing securities laws apply to the use of DEPs by market intermediaries.